 Jeffrey Dean Lindsay and his wife, Kendra, are residents of Shanghai, China.
 Jeff has been providing online materials defending the LDS faith for over twenty years, primarily at JeffLindsay.com.
 His Mormanity blog (http://mormanity.blogspot.com) has been in operation since 2004.
 He also wrote weekly for Orson Scott Card’s Nauvoo Times (NauvooTimes.com) from 2012 through 2016.
 Jeff has a PhD in chemical engineering from BYU and is a registered US patent agent.
 He serves as Head of Intellectual Property for Asia Pulp and Paper, one of the world’s largest paper companies.
 Formerly, he was associate professor at the Institute of Paper Science and (now the Renewable Bioproducts Institute) at Georgia Tech, then went into R&D at Kimberly-Clark Corporation, eventually becoming corporate patent strategist and senior research fellow.
 He then spent several years at Innovationedge in Neenah, Wisconsin, helping many companies with innovation and IP strategy.
-Jeff has been in China for five years, where he works with various APP companies and mills in advancing their intellectual property and innovation.
+Jeff has been in China for seven years, where he works with various APP companies and mills in advancing their intellectual property and innovation.
 Since 2015, Jeff has been recognized as a leading IP strategist by Intellectual Asset Magazine in their global IAM300 listing based on peer input.
 He is also lead author of Conquering Innovation Fatigue (John Wiley & Sons, 2009).
 He is active in the chemical engineering community and was recently named a Fellow of the American Institute of Chemical Engineers.
 Jeff served a mission in the German‑speaking Switzerland Zurich Mission and currently serves as counselor in the district presidency of the Shanghai International District.
 He and his wife Kendra are the parents of four boys and have nine grandchildren.